cpbirch/who-gets-what/README.md

 ## Setup

 1. Run the tests.

-    Backend tests can be run using:

     ```bash
     $ ./gradlew
     ```

-    The frontend only has journey tests whose flow is yet to be fully automated.
-To run the tests manually, ensure that your application is running as shown in setup step 4 and run:
-    ```bash
-    $ ./npm run journey-tests
-    ```
+    For the time being, we only have tests for the backend.
+Frontend tests will be added shortly.

 1. Package all as one JAR